nrfconnect/sdk-nrf/samples/nfc/tag_reader/README.rst

 #.
 Reset the board.
 #.
 Touch the ST25R3911B NFC Reader with a Type 2 Tag.
 #.
 Observe the output in the terminal.
-   The content of the tag block is printed there.
+   The content of the tag is printed there.
 #.
 After a little delay, the tag can be read again.